snygt2007/Gita_Insight_Project2019/README.md

 ## Requisites

 - The packages used to build the code is provided in Requirements.txt
+- Please download model from https://tinyurl.com/y2ke7stl in a models folder

 #### Installation
 To install the package above, pleae run: